 - Established relationships with local businesses to support TSR in the involvement of SAR & training operations

 - Acquired various SAR equipment to provide the service

 So far our training has enabled us to provide the community with essential services and education.
 These include the promotion of the “Lost in the Woods” program, first aid services at various community events, distribution of the “Trip Plan for Survival” and participation in various city of Grande Prairie events, while continuing to meet the needs for SAR services.

 Technical Search & Rescue operates under a strict Code of Conduct that all of our officers, directors, members and volunteers are subject to.
 In the interests of transparency this Code of Conduct is available to the public to review.
 The Code of Conduct provides protection from retribution against any person reporting a breach in good faith.
-Should you be aware of a violation of our Code of Conduct please inform our Conduct and Competence committee at safedisclosure(at)tsrgp(dot)org
+Our Conduct and Competence committee can be reached at firstname.lastname@example.org